abhirockzz/fn-text2pdf-events/README.md

 ## Test

 A sample text file (`lorem.txt`) has been provided to test the function.
-Upload file to your object storage bucket and wait for the function to be triggered.
+Upload this file to your object storage bucket and wait for the function to be triggered.

 If successful, you should see a PDF (`lorem.pdf`) in your Object Storage bucket